Islamic Azad University, Najafabad Branch: Education

 At present, IAUN is offering 125 degree programs including 1 associate degrees, 66 bachelor's degrees, 37 master's degrees, 20 doctor of philosophy and doctor of medicine.
 Currently, the university has 25,303 enrolled students and about 70376 alumni as of the academic year 2013–2014.

 IAUN monthly newsletter, Talieh, in its first issue titling the university chancellor Dr. Mohammad Amiri's speech "IAU Najafabad Branch soon will be the second Sharif University in Iran".

-The university is home to the largest academic library in Iran that is more than 35,000 metres in seven floors.
-Beside the printed materials there are access to many electronic materials and e-books and e-journals.